shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-models-pre-implementation-and-troubleshooting-guide.md

   class="xref" target="_blank">here</a> (login required).

-For additional information on troubleshooting your augmented line item please see our <a href="invest/troubleshoot-your-augmented-line-item-delivery-and-bid-performance.md" class="xref" target="_blank">Troubleshoot Your Augmented line item Delivery and Bid Performance</a> documentation.
+For additional information on troubleshooting your augmented line item please see our [Troubleshoot Your Augmented line item Delivery and Bid Performance](../invest/troubleshoot-your-augmented-line-item-delivery-and-bid-performance.md) documentation.

 If troubleshooting the line item does not resolve the performance issues continue with the steps below to troubleshoot the custom model.